CZ-NIC/knot-resolver/doc/user/config-views.rst

 ==============

 Views allow to differentiate resolver behavior based on "who asked the query".
-This allows you to achieve access control, personalized blacklists and filters based on how the DNS request came.
+This allows you to achieve access control, personalized blocklists and filters based on how the DNS request arrived.

 .. code-block:: yaml